THEPADA/RosCropEstimation/README.md

 ## Run

-1. go to your workspace and use the command: catkin_make install
+1. go to your workspace and use the command: `catkin_make install`.
-2. roslaunch ros_crop_estimation demo.launch
+2. launch the demo: `roslaunch ros_crop_estimation demo.launch`.
 3. insert topological map: `rosrun topological_utils load_yaml_map.py $(rospack find ros_crop_estimation)/maps/crop_est.yaml`
 4. The robot will start moving and will return the number of grape bunches.